dastasoft/javascript_katas/README.md

 - Adding some performance tool to measure better in some way the answers.
 - Adding a way to generate data to check the limits of the answer in terms of performance.
 - Adding coding style checker specially for the tests.
+- Add Docker to avoid confusion with Node.js versions or any other software, the project must be runnable without touching anything on other system.

 ## Platforms used